 Moral rights are additional rights held by authors of literary, dramatic, musical and artistic works.
 They consist of rights that protect the integrity of a work and the reputation of its author.
 The right of attribution is the right to always be identified as the author of a work or to remain anonymous.
 The right of integrity is the right not to have a work modified or associated with goods or services in a way that is prejudicial to the author’s reputation.
 These rights are important for authors to ensure they get appropriate recognition for their works and for prohibiting any prejudicial changes to their works.

 1.13 Who owns the copyright in the works I create at uOttawa?

 Works prepared within the scope of employment, also called "works for hire", generally belong to the employer.
 However, in keeping with academic tradition, and article 35 of the collective agreement between the University of Ottawa and the Association of Professors of the University of Ottawa, the University generally grants ownership of copyrights of original works resulting from faculty members' or students' own efforts to the creator(s).

 1.14 Are there special rules for scanning?

 If you want to scan something, you may do so only if the use falls within one of the exceptions in the Copyright Act, such as fair dealing, or where no permission is required, such as scanning a public domain work.
-If you want to scan a work that is still in copyright and add it to a website you need to be sure that the website is password protected and restricted to students enrolled in your course, e.g. the learning management system (LMS).
+If you want to scan a work that is still in copyright and add it to a website you need to be sure that the website is password protected and restricted to students enrolled in your course, e.g. Virtual Campus.
 If what you want to do falls outside the exceptions and is not in the public domain, you will need to get the copyright owner’s permission – see Question 1.11.